-Should the testing laboratory report the presence of one of the drugs or medications listed in Rule 2528 C 1-13 below in an amount greater than what would be consistent with the Guidelines or at a higher level than a specified maximum permitted plasma concentration, the matter will be reviewed and disciplinary action may be taken.
+Should the testing laboratory report the presence of one of the drugs or medications listed in Rule 2528 C 1-13 below in an amount greater than what would be consistent with the Guidelines or at a higher level than a specified maximum permitted plasma concentration, the matter will be reviewed $\,$ and disciplinary action may be taken.

-- B. Regardless of whether all of the conditionally permitted therapeutic medication requirements for a specific NSAID listed in Rule 2528 C 1-8 below are met, it shall be considered a rule violation if the same plasma or urine sample contains more than one (1) of the NSAID's listed in Rule 2528 C 1-8 below.
-C. Only those thirteen (13) drugs or medications listed in Rule 2528 C 1-13 below may be administered within 24 hours of showing. - 1) Phenylbutazone The maximum permitted plasma concentration of phenylbutazone is 15.0 micrograms per milliliter.
+B. Regardless of whether all of the conditionally permitted therapeutic medication requirements for a specific NSAID listed in Rule 2528 C 1-8 below are met, it shall be considered a rule violation if the same plasma or urine sample contains more than one (1) of the NSAID's listed in Rule 2528 C 1-8 below.
+C. Only those thirteen (13) drugs or medications listed in Rule 2528 C 1-13 below may be administered within 24 hours of showing below may be administered within 24 hours of showing.

+1) Phenylbutazone - The maximum permitted plasma concentration of phenylbutazone is 15.0 micrograms per milliliter.